eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 the three essential elements required for the functioning of a steam engine: fire, water, and coal.

-To close off the week, yesterday I went to take a beer with [Francesco](https://nomnp.com), and we watched the compilation of a C++ codebase.
+To wrap up the week, yesterday I went to take a beer with [Francesco](https://nomnp.com), and we watched the compilation of a C++ codebase.
 I also tried "Punt e Mes" for the first time, and I swear I taste sour cherries in it.